the fresh films reviews

 Review

-Paul Newman and Robert Redford certainly enjoy themselves as they team up for another "crime with a smile" film (after the successful Butch Cassidy and the Sundance Kid four years prior).
-The Sting is thoroughly lightweight but also remarkably intriguing and clever, as Newman and Redford plan to swindle mobster Robert Shaw who has killed their mutual friend.
-George Roy Hill's direction is shamelessly uppish and uncritical, and the film unfolds as an endless escapade which to most people will be sheer and classic fun from start to finish.
-The film won a big handful of Oscars and (over)popularized ragtime music through Marvin Hamlisch's adaptation of Scott Joplin's classics.
+Paul Newman and Robert Redford certainly enjoyed themselves teaming up for another "crime with a smile" film, after the successful Butch Cassidy and the Sundance Kid four years prior.
+The Sting is thoroughly lightweight but also remarkably intriguing and clever, with Newman and Redford planning to swindle mobster Robert Shaw, who has killed a mutual friend of theirs.
+George Roy Hill's direction is shamelessly uppish and uncritical, and the film unfolds like an endless escapade of sheer and classic fun from start to finish.
+The film won a big handful of Oscars and (over)popularised ragtime music thanks to Marvin Hamlisch's adaptation of Scott Joplin's classics.

 [BACK TO INDEX]